Riyas97/Rooms-Booking-App-Postgresql-Project-/README.md

     - End hour
     - Employee ID

     The employee ID is the ID of the employee that is asking to remove the booking.
 If this is not the employee doing the booking, the employee is not allowed to remove booking (the no sabotage rule).
-If the booking is already approved, also remove the approval.
-If there are already employees joining the meeting, also remove them from the respective tables.
+If the booking is already approved, the booking will still get deleted.
+If there are already employees joining the meeting, they will be removed from the respective tables as well.

-4. join_meeting: This routine is used to join a booked meeting room.
-The inputs to the routine should minimally
+- `join_meeting`: This routine is used to join a booked meeting room.
+The inputs to the routine are:
-include:
-Floor number
+    - Floor number
-Room number
+    - Room number
-Date
+    - Date
-Start hour
+    - Start hour
-End hour
+    - End hour
-Employee ID
+    - Employee ID

     The employee ID is the ID of the employee that is joining the booked meeting room.
-If the employee is allowed to join (see the conditions necessary for this in Application), the routine will process the join.
+If the employee is allowed to join (see the conditions necessary for this in `Project Description.pdf` document), the routine will process the request.
 Since an approved meeting cannot have a change in participants, the employee is not allowed to join an approved meeting.

-5. leave_meeting: This routine is used to leave a booked meeting room.
-The inputs to the routine should minimally
+- `leave_meeting`: This routine is used to leave a booked meeting room.
+The inputs to the routine are:
-include:
-Floor number
+    - Floor number
-Room number
+    - Room number
-Date
+    - Date
-Start hour
+    - Start hour
-End hour
+    - End hour
-Employee ID
+    - Employee ID

     The employee ID is the ID of the employee that is asking to leave the meeting.
-If this employee is not the meeting in the first place, then do nothing.
-Otherwise, process the leave.
+If this employee is not in the meeting in the first place, nothing will happen.
+Otherwise, the request will be processed.
 Since an approved meeting cannot have a change in participants, the employee is not allowed to leave an approved meeting.

-6. approve_meeting: This routine is used to approve a booking.
-The inputs to the routine should minimally include:
+- `approve_meeting`: This routine is used to approve a booking.
+The inputs to the routine are:
-Floor number
+    - Floor number
-Room number
+    - Room number
-Date
+    - Date
-Start hour
+    - Start hour
-End hour
+    - End hour
-Employee ID
+    - Employee ID

     The employee ID is the ID of the manager that is approving the booking.
-If the approval is allowed (see the conditions necessary for this in Application), the routine will process the approval.
+If the approval is allowed (see the conditions necessary for this in `Project Description.pdf` document), the routine will process the approval.